abinit/abinit/doc/tutorial/eph4mob.md

 You now have the phonon-related files that are needed for the computation of the mobility.
-The DDB will be used to interpolate the phonon frequencies on the dense q-mesh, and the DVDB file will be used to Fourier interpolate the scattering potentials and compute the e-ph matrix elements that we will need to compute the lifetimes.
+The DDB will be used to interpolate the phonon frequencies on the dense q-mesh, and the DVDB will be used to Fourier interpolate the scattering potentials and compute the e-ph matrix elements that we will need to compute the lifetimes.
 The only ingredient left is the wavefunction on the dense mesh, which is the next step.